kevilwei/vedya/README.md

 vedya
 =====

-An veda app for android(4.0 or higher
+A veda app for android(4.0 or higher)